Ngamahanga

 Ngamahanga is a rural community, in the northeastern part of Rangitikei District, in the Hawke's Bay region of New Zealand's North Island.
 The rest of the Rangitikei District is located in the Manawatū-Whanganui region.

 Ngamahanga has been farmed by Europeans since the 1870s.
 It is one of the most vast and remote areas of New Zealand, far away from many of the comforts of modern civilisation.

 The area includes Ngamatea Station, a 70,000 hectare high country sheep and beef station, with areas for free-range sika deer hunting and trout fishing.

 Geography

 Ngamahanga corresponds with the Statistics New Zealand statistical area of Ngamatea, which covers an area of 611.55 km², 13.64% of the total area of Rangitikei.
 At the 2018 census, only 24 people or 0.2% of the district's population lived in the area.

-The Ngamatea statistical area is bordered by Taharua (Taupo District, Hawke's Bay) to the north, Puketitiri-Tutira (Hastings District, Hawke's Bay) to the northeast and east, Sherenden-Crownthorpe (Hastings) to the southeast and Mokai Patea to the west.
+The Ngamatea statistical area is bordered by Taharua (Taupō District, Hawke's Bay) to the north, Puketitiri-Tutira (Hastings District, Hawke's Bay) to the northeast and east, Sherenden-Crownthorpe (Hastings) to the southeast and Mokai Patea to the west.